Transgressions of the Real

 OPENING HOURS: Wed – Fri 12.00 – 18.00; Sat 11.00 – 15.00

-The visit of the exhibition and participating in the events is possible only in accordance with the current legal COVID-19 regulations.
+The visit of the exhibition is possible only in accordance with the current legal COVID-19 regulations.

 Selected screening or exhibition of his work includes at Addis Video Art Festival, the Flaherty Seminar, Tallinn Photomonth Biennale, Five Million Incidents, Experimenta Bangalore, Sarai Reader 09, Videobrasil, and Forum Expanded, Berlinale.
 He has also undertaken Pad.ma’s Fellowship for Experiments with Video Archives and India Foundation of the Arts Archival Fellowship.

 Central themes of her work are the connections between memory and (dis-) placement of minor and forgotten narratives and their trans-generational affective constellations.
-Further she focusses on micro politics and its precarities.
+Further, she focuses on micro politics and its precarities.
 Yara Haskiel generates video essays and multi-screen installations that embrace reflexivity by experimenting with video diary, found footage and new media.

 Ash MONIZ is a multi-disciplinary artist whose practice spans performance, installation, video and film.
 Their research deals with the securitization of supply-chain logistics and its labor.
 Through interviews and performative collaborations, they work with the ways that stories are told, deconstructing the temporality of narrative structure in Just-In-Time transportation logistics.
 The word “plot” and its historical etymological connection between land ownership and the arrangement of dramatic structure on a stage, is foundational to how Moniz approaches the intersection of cartography and scenography.
 Working with artifacts, documents, and found media that span from London 1792 to Sokhna 2013, Moniz “plots” systematic procedures of motion within the flows of value, subject hood, and causality.